Bivash2001/sillymotion/README.txt

 =======================================================
-🎬 Creator’s Statement — Why I Made Marz’s SillyMotion
+🎬 Creator’s Statement — Why I Made SillyMotion
 =======================================================

 Ever since I was a kid, I’ve loved stop motion — especially Aardman’s classics like Wallace & Gromit and Shaun the Sheep.
 Their style, charm, and humor inspired me to try it myself.
 But when I wanted to make my own stop motion animations, I hit a wall: every decent program cost money.